markup-theme/markup-theme/markup_theme/source/tutorials.rst

       The page you were looking for is not here.

    You can change this later to be anything you want.
-It's a reStructuredText page that follows all of the same rules as any other reStructuredText page in |theme|.
+It's a page that follows all of the same rules as any other page in |theme|.

 #.
-Add ``404`` to the ``toctree`` list in ``index.html`` file that is located in the same collection.
+Add ``404`` to the ``toctree`` list in the index file that is located in the same collection.
 #.
 Build your Sphinx output to the ``/docs`` directory.
 #.
 Push the changes to GitHub.
 #.
 Verify the changes by entering a page name you know does not exist.
 That page should show the contents of ``404.html``.